cekrem/cekrem.github.io/content/posts/compiler-driven-development-elm-playground.md

 - **Pre-warming `elm-stuff`**: Reusing compiled dependencies between requests
 - **Symlinking instead of copying**: Reducing disk I/O overhead
-- **Switching from Go to Node.js**, using the existing node-elm-compiler package: Using lighter runtime abstractions
+- **Switching from Go to Node.js**, using the existing node-elm-compiler package
 - **Constraining `elm make`**: Looking for memory limit flags (spoiler: they don't exist)

 Nothing worked.
 The Elm compiler, while excellent at its job, simply requires more memory than a free hosting tier provides for even simple programs. (_Allegedly_, that is – locally I could never reproduce this high memory consumption!
 But how and why that is is a different post.)